treeverse/lakeFS/design/open/uncomitted-gc.md

 1. Divide the repository namespace into time-and-size based slices.
 2. Slice name will be a time based, reverse sorted unique identifier.
-3. LakeFS will create a new slice on a timely basis (for example: hourly) or when it has written < TBD > objects to the slice.
+3. LakeFS will create a new slice on a timely basis (for example: hourly) or when it has written < MAX_SLICE_SIZE > objects to the slice.
 4. Each slice will be written by a single lakeFS instance in order to track slice size.
 5. The sorted slices will enable partial scans of the bucket when running the optimized GC.